cmcneile/ML-medical-images-project/README.md

 Compute numbers
 such as accuracy, precision and recall.
 * Investigate the use of  [Code Carbon](https://codecarbon.io/) to measure the energy use.
-Are the numbers reasonable, can the numbers on energy used be calibrated and tested.
+Instructions on installing the python modules are here https://pypi.org/project/codecarbon/.
+Are the numbers reasonable, can the numbers on energy used be calibrated and tested?
 * Use Code Carbon to measure the energy of efficiency of the digit classifiers.
 * Do a literature search on energy consumption used by data science and AI.
 Are there any lessons from thermodynamics on energy efficiency.